garywill/BigSearch/src/README.md

 - 🛡️ Safety
   - 🛡️ Minimun default permissions.
 Won't ask for sensitive permissions until needed.
 (Browser extension)
   - 🛡️ Pure client-side tool functions fully.
 No necessary server.
-No collecting user's input.
-(Both extension and web app)
+No collecting user's input. (extension and web app)
   - 🛡️ Hide HTTP Referrer by default to protect user privacy.
-  - 🛡️ Browser extension doesn't inject anything to webs.
+  - 🛡️ Browser extension doesn't inject anything to webs. (except when using those engines with Ajax)
-- 🔎 Able to collect any (and have collected many) different searching or inquery websites and operate them on one page (any website that supports general GET/POST request)
+- 🔎 Able to collect any (and have collected many) different searching or inquery websites and operate them on one page (any websites that support general GET/POST request.
+And even compatible with those that don't support GET/POST)
   > E.g: Google, DuckDuckGo, Amazon, eBay, Dictionary, Github, StackOverflow, IEEE, or the holding of the library near your home (easy to customize).
 Included 40+
 - 🔎 User adding custom-defined search engine (even syncronizable between devices via browser account in browser extension)
 - 🔎 Support using browser-installed search engines (browser extension.
 So you can directly use those engines you've added into browser.
 Currently only Firefox provides)